-Pap can be made from maize, guinea corn, sorghum, millet alone or in combination.
-You may choose to add protein source e.g. milk or powders from legumes or nuts such as soy, tiger nut, dried fish, cray fish while cooking it. sweeten and fortify with pureed fruit or dates.
+Pap can be made from maize, guinea corn, sorghum, millet alone, or in combination.
+You may choose to add protein sources e.g. milk or powders from legumes or nuts such as soy and tiger nut, or powdered dried fish or crayfish while cooking it.
+Sweeten and fortify with pureed fruit or dates.

 This is a good source of carbohydrate for your little one.
 While preparing rice for your little one, remember to boil until it is soft enough for him/her.
 That is to say, your baby should be able to swallow the rice without necessarily chewing it.

 Thankfully, babies can eat any form of rice ranging from white rice to jollof rice, fried rice, and even coconut rice.

 However, make sure the stew isn’t too peppery.
 Likewise, the vegetables you use must be soft enough for your little one.

 6. Yam & Beans Porridge.